PaulSquires/WinFBE/Help/WinFBX/Graphics/CImageCtx Class.md

 # <a name="LoadImageFromResource"></a>LoadImageFromResource

 Loads an image from a resource file into the control.
-**Note**: In Windows 7, it fails to load .jpg and .tif files.
-Works with .bmp and .png files.
+**Note**: Works with .bmp and .png files, but not with .jpg and .tif files.

 ```
 FUNCTION LoadImageFromResource (BYVAL hInstance AS HINSTANCE, BYREF wszResourceName AS WSTRING) AS LONG